BardiaTiM/wrightIntel-TLDR-AI/README.md

   * Using the Favourites page
     - Click the "Favourites" icon in the footer
-      - You will be able to see all of your favorited messages and conversations ------------------
+      - You will be able to see all of your favorited conversations
       - Click on a message to expand the message and see its contents
-      - If you would like to unfavorite a message or conversation
+      - If you would like to unfavorite a conversation
         - Click the heart image
         - Your changes will be saved automatically